-How Can We Empower Schools in This Educational Environment?
+How Can We Empower Schools in the Face of Today’s American Education Issues?

 Understand the Challenges Schools Face

-Real education reform starts with understanding the challenges in education today.
+Real education reform begins with acknowledging the full scope of challenges districts are facing today.

 Integrate Technology into Classrooms